SQL Server Maintenance Solution

 Examples

-A. Backing up all user databases, using checksums and compression, and verifying the backup
+A. Back up all user databases, using checksums and compression; verify the backup; and delete old backup files

 EXECUTE dbo.DatabaseBackup